Robert Stanley (MP)

 Sir Robert Stanley KB (died 3 June 1632) was an English politician who sat in the House of Commons in 1626.

 Stanley was the son of William Stanley, 6th Earl of Derby.
+Through his paternal grandmother, he was a great-great-grandson of Mary Tudor, Queen of France and Charles Brandon, 1st Duke of Suffolk, thereby making him a direct descendant of Henry VII.
 He was appointed Knight of the Order of the Bath at the coronation of King Charles I on 2 February 1626.
 In 1626, he was elected Member of Parliament for Lancashire.
 He was of Ormskirk, Lancashire and Chelsea, Middlesex.